Tatsu1020/self-supervised-dutch-dysarthria-asr/README.md

     )
 ```

-2. Please install the dependencies by executing the following command.
+2. Install the dependencies by executing the following command.
 ```
 pip install -r requirements.txt